petrelharp/pyslim/docs/tutorial.md

 relationships.
 But you might want more than that.
 For example, there may be individuals who are not alive any more, but whose complete ancestry you would like to know.
 Or perhaps you'd like to know how the final generation relates to particular individuals in the past.
-Or it may be that you want to access the spatial location of historical genomes (which, for technical reasons is linked to individuals, not to genomes).
+Or it may be that you want to access the spatial location of historical genomes.
 The solution is to *remember* an individual during the simulation, using the SLiM function ``treeSeqRememberIndividuals()``.
 Individuals can be Remembered in two ways, as described below.